ApartRapier6491/Advent-Code-2020/README.md

 ## How to run
 #### Rust:
-Create a new cargo package then replace the `main.rs` and `Cargo.toml`.
+Create a new cargo package then replace the `main.rs` and `Cargo.toml` (if presented, for any dependencies used).
 Insert `input.txt` in the same directory as `Cargo.toml`, then run the cargo.

 #### Python:
 Put `input.txt` in the same directory as `main.py` then execute main.py.